Creating a development Windows Sandbox using PowerShell and WinGet

 You can develop PowerShell scripts on your workstation and run and test them there too...
 But sometimes...
 That's not what you want.
-You could break your workstation with PowerShell code, and your workstation is not clean with all features installed, or settings enabled that your target systems don't.
+You could break your workstation with PowerShell code, and your workstation is not clean with all features installed, or settings enabled that your target systems don't have.
 And that's where Visual Studio Code and its Remote SSH extension come into play.
 This blog post will show you how to combine that with a Windows Sandbox instance.

 Using Run-in-Sandbox for testing scripts and Intune packages